CSAIL-Arch-Sec/Oreo/README.md

 cd /root/gem5
 python3 scripts/compile.py --num-cores=80
 ```
+Please replace `80` with an appropriate number of CPU cores used for the build based on CPU and memory resources.

 ### Build disk image
 We use gem5 full system mode simulation, so we need to put all experiment files into a disk image.